Afsoon-Ghazanfari/DataScienceRoadMap/README.md

 4. Movie Recommendation:

-In This project, I created tailored content recommendations that improve user experience and take into account user preferences.
+In this project, I created tailored content recommendations that improve user experience and take into account user preferences.
 Through the utilization of collaborative filtering, content-based filtering, and hybrid techniques, this system can offer customized recommendations to consumers for content, movies, or items.
 This system uses sophisticated methods such as closest neighbors and matrix factorization to find hidden patterns in item attributes and user behavior.

 5. Detecting Spam Emails by Tensorflow: